MA Frequently Asked Questions

 How do I know if my helmet meets requirements?

-Helmet guidelines are found in the relevant discipline chapter of the MoMS
+Helmet guidelines are found in the Appendices of the MoMS (Appendix A: Protective Clothing and Equipment).

 I believe there is an error in a rule.
 How do I apply for a rule change or rule amendment?